SGrinstead/Launch-Mod2-AnimalTracker/README.md

 **Important** Answer these questions in this file on your `main` branch.
 When finished with the questions, commit and push your main branch.
 You do not need to create a pull request yet!

 1. What does TDD stand for?
+    TDD stands for Test Driven Development.
+It is the practice of writing the tests for your code first, then writing the code to make those tests pass.

 1. What are three benefits of using TDD?
+    1. When you write the tests first, it doesn't feel like a chore you have to do later
+    2. It makes you think ahead of time about what you need to write and make descisions early
+    3. You only end up making the code you need.
+Because you outline it with tests, you know when you don't need to add anything more

 1. Imagine you are in an interview.
 The interviewer asks: How do you use TDD?
 How would you answer?
+    I use TDD to plan out my code ahead of time.
+By writing the tests, I get a strong idea about what I want the code to look like and when it will be finished.

 1. For the class below, outline the tests you would need.
 Try to use as much C# syntax as possible.
 The first test has been provided for you. (this question is worth 4 points)
 ```c#